bioinfo-pf-curie/mpiBWA/README.md

 2) For Lustre or parallel file system users.
 If you intend to run the mpiSort after the alignment you have to tell the striping of the results.
 This is done according to the striping you set in the mpiSort program with lfs setstripe command (lfs setstripe -c -1 -s 2gb .).

+3) Hybrid mode is possible with -t options.
+MPI rank fix the number of servers and -t options the number of threads per job.

 Authors
 -------